-This is the BEST recipe for homemade English Toffee, hands down!
+This is the BEST homemade English Toffee Recipe, hands down!
 This is such an easy and QUICK treat to make for the Christmas holidays.
 You don’t even need a candy thermometer!

-Eric is re-washing the sheet pan that he just washed, because there was still butter on it from making this toffee on it today.
-(Toffee’s got a lot a butter.
+Eric is re-washing the sheet pan that he just washed, because there was still butter on it from making this toffee recipe on it today.
+(Toffee’s got a lot of butter.
 Or maybe he was just trying to wash the pan with olive oil like I did that one time.)

 We have two sheet pans, one that is 10 years old and the other one I just bought a few months ago (I really don’t know how I got by with just one actually.)
 Eric told me that the poor new sheet pan was probably traumatized when it got settled in our kitchen.
 Like, if there was a kitchen version of Toy Story.
 New Pan Guy comes in all sparkling and clean, thinking it’s going to be a jolly time in this new home.
 Then he sees the state of the other pans and is struck with terror, “Oh my gosh, what did she DO to you??”
 I am Sid in this story.